Tax-Free Savings Account (TFSA): Benefits, Contribution Limits, and Eligibility

 Can You Have Multiple TFSAs?

-Opening a new TFSA account at an additional institution does not increase your contribution room.
-Your total lifetime limit remains the same.
 When you transfer funds directly between TFSA providers without cashing out, it also does not affect your contribution room or result in over-contributions.
 You can readily shift funds between institutions.

-The benefit of opening supplemental TFSA accounts is to take advantage of rate promotions, access unique investment options and tax shelter more funds simultaneously.
+The benefit of opening supplemental TFSA accounts is to take advantage of rate promotions, access unique investment options, and tax-shelter more funds simultaneously.
 However, owning multiple TFSAs can introduce more paperwork and complicate tracking.
-It’s wise to maintain clear records of transactions and contribution limits across all accounts.
+It’s wise to maintain clear records of transactions and contribution limits across all accounts to avoid excess contributions or lost room.

 What Investment Options Are Available For TFSAs?